brucedkyle/xolv-site/docs/azure/SampleARMwithScripts.md

 - End to end DevOps Pipeline that ties it all together

+## Deploy ARM templates using Azure DevOps Pipeline

+You can integrate Azure Resource Manager templates (ARM templates) with Azure Pipelines for continuous integration and continuous deployment (CI/CD).
+In this article, you learn two more advanced ways to deploy templates with Azure Pipelines.

+The example pipelines shown in these templates demonstrate to to **add task that runs an Azure PowerShell script**.
+This option has the advantage of providing consistency throughout the development life cycle because you can use the same script that you used when running local tests.
+Your script deploys the template but can also perform other operations such as getting values to use as parameters.

+A few examples show how to **add tasks to copy and deploy tasks**.
+This option offers a convenient alternative to the project script.

 ## Supported Kubernetes architecture

 The following diagram illustrates a hybrid deployment where Kubernetes is a central deployment for many services.